anniejhwang/anniejhwang/README.md

 As of right now...
 ---
 - 👩🏻‍💻 Learning... fullstack rails, and React at Actualize Coding Bootcamp.
-- 📚 I’m currently...editing my profiles and job hunting!
+- 📚 I’m currently...building a plant care app that allows you to set a watering schedule.
 - 💬 Ask me about...my ideas on how to make apps more accessible :)
 - 📫 How to reach me... email: anniehwang428@gmail.com
 - 💅🏻 Pronouns: she/her/hers